jamwaffles/jamwaffles.github.io/zola/content/2018-12-10-typechecking-helper-functions-in-typescript.md

 +++
-layout: post
+layout = "post"
-title:  "Typechecking builder functions in Typescript"
+title = "Typechecking builder functions in Typescript" date = "2018-12-10 21:30:36"
-date:   2018-12-10 21:30:36
-categories: typescript
+categories = "typescript"
 +++

 I've been working on toasting a lot of our tech debt [at Repositive](https://repositive.io)